yjhmelody/as-container/README.md

 ### Others

 `as-container` offers two versions of Result/Option.
-They provide the same API, but different implementations
+They provide the same API, but different implementations.

 The default version can handle any type including primitive type.
 But because the primitive types need one more byte to record state, it may take more overhead.